-Car Allowance.
 An annual car allowance is paid as follows: \$13,200 for the CEO, and \$10,800 for the other NEOs.
 It is intended to cover expenses related to the lease, purchase, insurance and maintenance of a vehicle, and mileage for business use.
 The car allowance is provided in recognition of the need to have executives visit customers, business partners and other stakeholders in order to fulfill their job responsibilities.

 Executive Physical Examination.
-The Company paid up to \$3,649 for each annual executive physical examination received by an NEO.
+The Company paid up to \$3.649 for each annual executive physical examination received by an NEO.
 This benefit encourages the proactive management of the executive's health, helping best position the executive team to be able to address the ongoing and day-to-day issues we face.

 Perquisite Allowance.
 NEOs receive a fixed annual allowance for certain expenses.
-The CEO receives \$40,000 (plus two club memberships that are being used for corporate business purposes, at a combined cost of \$10,260 in 2017), and the other NEOs each receive \$20,000.
+The CEO receives \$40,000 (including one club membership that is being used for corporate business purposes, at a cost of \$6,190 in 2018), and the other NEOs each receive \$20,000.
 This benefit recognizes the diverse nature of expenses that have a business nexus that may be incurred by our executives.
 The allowance may also be used to cover certain personal financial, estate and tax planning costs, as we believe that it is appropriate for the executives to have professional assistance in managing their total compensation, permitting them to focus their full attention on growing and managing our business.